jn-han/jn-han/README.md

 # Hello, I’m Josh! 👋

 ## Welcome to my Github :)
 - Currently enrolled at the University of British Columbia, BA Psychology.
-Aspiring to be a computer scientist.
+Aspiring to be a software developer.
 - I hack in Java, JavaScript, HTML, CSS.
 (Mostly web apps for now

 ## Currently learning...